 Standard health insurance plans have a lower sum assured.
 When you purchase a policy, it is crucial to account for future medical inflation when a critical illness plan with a higher sum assured comes in handy.

-These are some of the points of distinction between the two types of plans.
-Make sure to compare health insurance before you finalize, considering your family health history and any pre-existing ailments if any.
-Insurance is the subject matter of solicitation.
+These are some points of distinction between the two types of plans.
+Make sure to compare health insurance before you finalize; considering your family health history and any pre-existing ailments, Insurance is the subject matter of solicitation.
 For more details on benefits, exclusions, limitations, terms, and conditions, please read the sales brochure/policy wording carefully before concluding a sale.